acceptance, dispassion, detachment, renunciation

 Background

-Vairāgya, along with abhyāsa (practice), is one of the two essential ingredients for the restraint (nirodha) of the changing states of the mind (vṛttis).
-Where abhyāsa is the effort to cultivate steadiness, vairāgya is the ability to release what pulls us away from that steadiness.
+Vairāgya and abhyāsa (practice) make up the two ingredients Patañjali gives us for nirodha, the quieting of the mind's changing states (the vrttis).
+Where abhyāsa is the effort to build steadiness, vairāgya is the willingness to release what pulls us away from it.

 Two Kinds of Desire

-Patañjali identifies two kinds of attachment:
+Patañjali names two kinds of attachment.

 Two Kinds of Detachment

-Patañjali also describes two levels of vairāgya :
+Patañjali also describes two depths of vairāgya.

-• Para vairāgya, the deeper form, invites us to let go of even the subtlest attachments like the longing for spiritual powers or heavenly rewards (anushravika, or “heard about” in scripture and story).
+- Para vairāgya goes further.
+It asks us to release even the subtlest attachments, like the longing for spiritual powers or heavenly rewards (anushravika, the things we've only heard about in scripture and story).

 Vairāgya and the Intellect